mehrantsi/high-performance-kv-store/TechnicalDesign.md

 1. The `extend_device` function is called.
 2. It attempts to increase the device size by a predefined amount (EXTENSION_SIZE).
-3. If successful, the new size is reflected in the metadata.
+3. If successful, the new size is reflected in the metadata and the `allocated_sectors` bitmap is updated.
 4. The device can now accommodate more records.

 This dynamic extension allows the HPKV store to grow as needed, up to a maximum defined size (MAX_DEVICE_SIZE).

-By managing these disk operations efficiently, the HPKV module ensures optimal use of disk space, fast record access, and the ability to handle large datasets while maintaining data integrity.

 ### High Level Disk Structure